 Building a Secure WordPress Site in 2026

-The sites that stay secure aren’t necessarily the most technically sophisticated – they’re the ones with consistent, layered protections in place.
+The sites that stay secure aren’t necessarily the most technically sophisticated.
+They’re the ones with consistent, layered protections in place.
 Strong authentication, active monitoring, fast vulnerability response, and real-time alerting cover the vast majority of attack vectors.